Back to site

 After the disruption caused by the departure of KBC and Ulster Bank from the mortgage market in late 2022, the banking sector has settled down to a new base level.
 First time buyer mortgages are readily available.
 Interest rates are on a downward trajectory.
 Lower interest rates mean that buyers can afford a larger mortgage within their monthly budget.
 Falling interest rates tends to lead to house price inflation.

-For those seeking to move house the absence of bridging finance makes the logistics very challenging.
-In the last few weeks one of the Irish financial institutions have launched a bridging offering as a pilot scheme.
-Hopefully that will inspire the others to do so.
 The area of greatest need is equity rich / cash poor homeowners who have paid off their mortgage and are now looking to downsize.
 These people are in a financial situation where they have to complete their sale before they can complete a purchase – but they are not willing or able to sell without first lining up their new home.
-This can be challenging as most sellers of desirable properties prefer lower risk buyers.
-This means that these downsizers are effectively locked out of the market.
+This can be challenging as the sellers of properties matching their criteria prefer buyers who already have finding secured, meaning that these downsizers are effectively locked out of the market.
 In the absence of independent finance from friends or family, the solution for these people may be a government backed bridging scheme.
 Introducing such a scheme would help make better use of our housing stock, increase the volume of properties changing hands and help to improve our carbon footprint – as new buyers tend to do a deep retrofit on well-located older properties.
 It would also help release all this equity which currently tied up in housing.
+In the absence of such a solution – arranging transitional housing may be the best way out of this conundrum for sellers stuck in this situation.

 Conveyancing process